AckerlyXu/heima/articles/cosmos-db/documentdb-sql-query-reference.md

 ```

 ####  <a name="bk_array_slice"></a> ARRAY_SLICE
- Returns a Boolean indicating whether the array contains the specified value.
+ Returns part of an array expression.

  **Syntax**